You are currently viewing February 2025 – Paphos & London

 The trail is a 3 mile circular trail which is marked by round silver metal discs set into the pavements.

-Following the trail will take you past the village pond, Barnes Common and buildings such as the former Olympic Recording Studios in the High Street.
+Following the trail will take you past the village pond, Barnes Common and buildings such as the former Olympic Recording Studios on the High Street.

 The Olympic recording studios are world-famous, as many musical superstars have used them to record their tracks.